-After a Will is admitted to probate, the Executor's Attorney or Executor must mail within 60 days a notice of probate to the decedent's spouse, heirs and all beneficiaries under the Will.
+After a Will is admitted to probate, the Executor must mail within 60 days a notice of probate to the decedent's spouse, heirs and all beneficiaries under the Will.
 The notice of probate should contain the executor's name and address, place and date that the Will was probated, and an offer to furnish a copy of the Will upon request.
-Within 10 days of mailing the notice the Executor's Attorney or Executor should file proof of service of the notice with the Surrogate's Court.
+Within 10 days of mailing the notice the Executor should file proof of service of the notice with the Surrogate's Court.
 Once notice of probate has been sent and proof of mailing has been filed the probate process is essentially completed.